lukaskuhn-lku/alexaVerificationForwarder/readme.md

         }

 - A HTTP 400 Status Response
-- A mapped Lambda Regex Expression in the follwing format
+- A mapped Lambda Regex Expression in the following format

       Bad Request: .*